janelia-flyem/pydvid/docs/source/maintenance.rst

 JSON Schema Repo
 ================

 pydvid includes the `dvidschema`_ repo as a `git subtree` located at prefix pydvid/dvidschema.
+Older versionos of git do not include the ``subtree`` command, so you may need to upgrade git and/or manually install the ``subtree`` command into your git installation.

-Changes to the dvidschema repo must be pulled into pydvid using git subtree pull.
+Changes to the dvidschema repo must be pulled into pydvid using ``git subtree pull``.
 For example:

 .. code-block:: bash